mozilla/firefox-browser-architecture/text/0006-architecture-review-process.md

 ## Introduction

-Architectural Review decisions within the Firefox organization fall into two categories: "Roadmap" and “Design”.
+Architectural Review decisions within the Firefox organization fall into two categories: "Roadmap" and "Design".

 Product Reviews are not within the scope of this process.
 This process is about architectural change, which should ultimately be in support of product features, but will generally have an effect on multiple product features.
 Architectural change can be growing new capabilities or in reducing large-scale technical debt.